ujale/TAS/module5B/README.md

 # Lesson 7: Run your first mobile automation using an existing app
-Desire capabilities are key-value pairs encoded in jsom object that is sent by appium client to the server during a new automation session
+Desire capabilities are key-value pairs encoded in json object that is sent by appium client to the server during a new automation session

 {
     "platformName": "App"